nishith-p-shetty/Live-Group-Chat/README.md

 # Live-Group-Chat
 This is a group chat application which uses web-socket. made with nodejs and socket.io.
+#YOU CAN CHECK IT OUT HERE : https://ge-chat.netlify.app/
 ## Installation

 Install my-project with npm